bogdanbatica/tranzactii/README.md

 Test process:
 - First, empty the table.
-- Then, insert an initial contents of N rows (without taking into consideration this time)
+- Then, insert an initial contents of N0 rows (without taking into consideration this time)
 - The, insert another N rows and measure the duration this is taking.

 The contents of the rows to insert is generated ad-hoc, randomly but with constant lengths.